GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

     ...
 {% endhighlight %}

-# 3. How does we calculate the DPU hours based on the job run time?
+# 3. How do we calculate the DPU hours based on the job run time?
 In the above code, you can see a function called `get_dpu_hours()` which is called to get the value of the DPU hours for a particular job runs.
 We can use basic conditional statements to handle different type of Glue Jobs:

 {% highlight rust %}